 Welcome to our Chinese Noodles and Wrappers ingredients page!

-You can also find the dried version of Hong Kong style egg noodles, which are a great addition to your pantry.
-Just cook for a few minutes in boiling water, rinse under cold water, drain, and you’re ready to throw them into any of our Hong Kong noodles dishes like Hoisin Pan Fried Noodles, or classics like the Cantoneses Soy Sauce Pan Fried Noodles and Pan Fried Noodles with Chicken.
+You can also find the dried version of the above Hong-Kong-style pan-fried noodles, which are a great addition to your pantry.
+Some are made with shrimp to add extra fragrance and flavor to the noodles, while others are just plain egg noodles.
+Just cook for a few minutes in boiling water (follow package instructions), rinse in cold water, drain, and you’re ready to throw them into any of our pan-fried noodle dishes, like Pan Fried Noodles with Chicken or Vegetable Chow Mein.

 Lo Mein Noodles

 You’ll find two types of lo mein noodles: uncooked and cooked (AKA “oil noodles”).
 Both can be found in the refrigerated section near the other fresh noodles.
 Don’t mistake raw noodles for the cooked ones, or you’ll have a starchy, sticky mess and wonder where you went wrong!
 Uncooked lo mein noodles must be boiled in water and rinsed before using.
 Use these noodles to make any of our lo mein recipes, like Chicken Lo Mein or Beef Lo Mein.
 You can also use them in noodle dishes found in Singapore and Malaysia, like Hokkien Mee and Laksa.

 Fresh Wide Egg Noodles